Skip to Content

 7. Camping Chair

-Camping chairs are surprisingly comfortable and can fold up into a minimal shape, making them a great option even if you only have a single backpack.
+Camping chairs are surprisingly comfortable and can fold into a minimal shape, making them a great option even if you only have a single backpack.

 Camping chairs can give you a dry surface to sit on, and it’s generally a lot more comfortable than sitting on a log or the ground.